wavemotion-dave/ColecoDS/README.md

 also need an 8k sordm5.rom bios in the same directory as the coleco.rom BIOS.

-The SG-1000 emulation does not need a BIOS.
+SG-1000 emulation does not need a BIOS.
+MSX emulation does not need a BIOS (C-BIOS used)

 Features :
 -----------------------